healygi/shop/README.md

 ## Unfixed Bugs

 - I had a lot of errors when I attempted to set up my facebook business account.
 I made 3 separate social media accounts to create this page but facebook kept blocking it after a few minutes.
+- Instead I modified an already existing Facebook Business Page and edited to fit my site using Canva.

 ## UX Design